 On this most recent trip, we sampled Empire Burger, a longtime locals’ favorite on downtown Main Street.
 Indeed, the burgers are delicious here, namely because of the fresh, homemade buns.
-And the lightly friend, breaded onion rings are amazing.
+And the lightly fried, breaded onion rings are amazing.
 This restaurant absolutely welcomes children of all ages, with a menu to color and crayons, plus high chairs and booster seats.
 Children’s food items include a kid-size burger, grilled cheese, chicken fingers and hot dog.

 Across the pedestrian walkway from Empire Burger is Park & Main, a new favorite.
 This modern, hip spot offers gourmet American food — with worldly influences — to go or to eat in.
 For adults: the wine list is divine; you can sample wines for as little as $3 per 100 ml (3.5 oz).
 Young children can order off a reasonably priced kids’ menu.
 In fact, the entire menu is reasonably priced, with “snacks” and “sides” — small sampler plates — for as little as $2 or $3.

 Finally, The Warming Hut is a cozy restaurant in a restored Victorian on the north end of Main Street.
 The menu is decidedly comfort food, with items like macaroni and cheese, chili, elk medallions and shepherd’s pie offered in the winter months.
 I definitely book a two-top for date night, but families are welcomed here, too.
 Big groups can sit at an oversized table with bench seating.
 A children’s menu is offered, too.
-For more scoop on Park & Main and The Warming Hut, check out my more detailed report on Epic Moms, Vail Resorts’ family-travel website.

 Skiing at Breckenridge